 Anyway, this page should give you a flavour of the type of things that are currently going on.
 More will develop over the next few months, we hope…

 Youth Work after Covid

 We know that the Covid-19 pandemic has changed everything.
 That is not least the case with our youth work here at St. Andrew’s.
 The reality is that so much of what we did before the pandemic has stopped – and we are not yet able to know what will be restarted again or what will need to grow in its place.

 We are confident that the youth work at St. Andrew’s will grow again.
 But we are thinking and praying through what shape that is going to take…

 In normal, non-Covid times, we have a great team of volunteers across all the children, youth and family activities.
-These volunteers are ably led and supported by Jo Griffiths.
-We are especially grateful to Ruth Mackay for all the passion that she brings to our ministry with young people:
+However, at the current time we are trying to rebuild this aspect of our ministry and it will take some time to do so…

 Children’s Ministry at church on a Sunday: